mgreenbe/DATA607S2025/README.md

 - Lecture notes, datasets, and other resources will be collected here.

-- Watch this repo so you'll be notified of upldates.
+- Watch this repo so you'll be notified of updates.

 - For the official course information sheet and for anything grading-ralated (assignments, group project write-ups, etc.), see the course D2L site.